Multitenant SaaS applications on SAP BTP using CAP? Tried-and-True!

 – Inclusion of various enterprise readiness features for a reliable SaaS application

 – Samples for the automation of the consumer tenant onboarding process

 – Advanced scenarios like multi-region deployment and custom domain challenges

 – Using the latest SAP multitenant libraries (mtxs) and providing a shared database container sample

 Regardless of your level of SAP BTP knowledge or your level of familiarity with Software as a Service, this use-case aims to meet all target audiences.
 Nevertheless, the more you already know about SAP BTP, the simpler it will be for you to comprehend what is going on behind the scenes.

-Therefore, we suggest you deploy the Basic Scope to your environment and delve deeper into the advanced and Expert Scope once you are well-versed in how to use the Basic Scope services and are familiar with the SaaS-related CAP features.
-On the other hand, if you’re brand-new to SAP BTP, take your time and carefully review the Basic Scope that has been provided before looking at the advanced or Expert Scope!
+Therefore, we suggest you deploy the Basic Version to your environment and delve deeper into the Advanced Version and Expert Features once you are well-versed in how to use the Basic Version services and are familiar with the SaaS-related CAP features.
+On the other hand, if you’re brand-new to SAP BTP, take your time and carefully review the Basic Version that has been provided before looking at the Advanced Version or Expert Features!

 Overall, we are confident that you won’t regret setting up the sample scenario yourself.
 Who knows?
 Maybe your own SaaS application will turn out to be the next big thing in the SAP Store!

 To learn more about how SAP BTP is helping partners and businesses succeed, also check out the “Accelerating Innovation and Time to Market with SAP BTP” article, some recent partner success stories or, if you’re interested in SAP BTP software partnership opportunities with SAP, please visit SAP PartnerEdge, Build for more information.